About Alex Speed (he/him/his)

 |I always wear safety glasses now!
 Not in 1992.|

 My undergraduate studies were followed by PhD studies at Harvard University, in Cambridge Massachusetts, which is 550 km southwest of Liverpool NS.
+Keeping in mind the promise of organometallic chemistry, I first embarked in organoiron chemistry.
+This is a challenging field, due to the difficulty of characterizing many of the intermediates by NMR spectroscopy.
 After a year in the group of Prof. Tobias Ritter working with low-valent iron complexes, I completed my PhD in the group of Prof. David A. Evans, graduating in 2012.
 During my time in the Evans group, I completed a synthesis of peloruside A, and synthesized a compound en-route to spiro-prorocentrimine containing all 16 stereocentres, solving a complex stereochemical problem in a Diels-Alder reaction on the way.
 I had a lot of latitude in applying my interest in organometallic chemistry to this synthesis.
 Working on spiro-prorocentrimine also introduced me to imines, and homogenous hydrogenation of alkenes employing rhodium and iridium catalysis.
 As you might be able to tell from the structure of the frontier intermediate, an olefin metathesis to close the 23 membered ring was not successful for conformational reasons that we did not predict at the beginning of the project.
+Perhaps a few months of learning conformational analysis using DFT might have saved a few years in the lab.
+However, it was a project of a level of complexity that few have had experience in.
+Regardless of one's success in completing a synthesis, total synthesis can teach a lot by the sheer complexity of the targets, and the diversity of the techniques it take one to reach (or attempt to reach) such a target.

-After 9 years in the Boston area, I was very fortunate to have the opportunity to return to Nova Scotia, and Dalhousie University.
+After 9 years in the Boston area, by an amazing coincidence in the academic hiring cycles I was very fortunate to have the opportunity to return to Nova Scotia, and Dalhousie University.
 Departing from my background in total synthesis and organometallic catalysis, I established a research program in main-group catalysis, and am happy to be able to conduct research and teaching in the Chemistry department with many talented students, colleagues, and collaborators.
+Learning from my days as an iron chemist, I decided to work with nuclei that are highly amenable to NMR analysis.
 When I'm not in the lab, you might find me pursuing my passions for history, horticulture, camping, hiking, or enjoying Nova Scotia's excellent seafood offerings.
 I enjoy sleeping outside in temperatures far below what most people would find palatable.

 Google Scholar Profile: